 NOTE: As our meetings are usually quite close to the Spring and Autumn equinoxes, they occasionally occur on the day the clocks go forward or back an hour, which could possibly cause people to arrive an hour late or early.
 In many European countries including the UK, and elsewhere in the northern hemisphere, the clocks go forward 1 hour at 1am on the last Sunday in March, and back 1 hour at 2am on the last Sunday in October.
 See the official information.

-We have set a provisional date of Sunday 28th March 2021 for a virtual meeting using the Zoom online video-conferencing software.
+On Sunday 28th March 2021 we have arranged a virtual meeting at 1:30 for 2pm using the Zoom online video-conferencing software.
 This should allow anyone with a computer, laptop, tablet or smart-phone to participate.
 An Internet connection will be required (which you presumably have if you are reading this!) and preferably also a microphone and video-camera (often combined and sometimes called a webcam) if you wish to say something.
 These are built into smartphones, most tablets and many laptops, and can be plugged into desktop computers.

 For the time being, face-to-face meetings have been suspended.
 Recent meetings have been at our usual meeting place, Badger Farm Community Centre, Winchester, and the following information is given in the hope that we will be able to resume meeting in autumn 2021, but a decision on this cannot be taken yet.